Safest Teeth Whiteners

 Invisalign is the most well-known clear aligner brand.
 Treatment is monitored in person by a dentist or orthodontist, which means it is safer than at-home clear aligner treatment.
 Byte treatment is monitored remotely.

 With daily HyperByte use, you'll change your Byte aligners every week (with direction from your orthodontist).
 Remote checkups will occur every two weeks.

-You should only use your HyperByte for 5 minutes a day or 10 minutes a day for night aligners.
+You should only use your HyperByte for 5 minutes a day.

 If you have mild to moderate teeth misalignment (like crowding, spacing, or tooth rotation), Byte may be an excellent option for you.

 Byte’s average initial treatment plans for daytime aligners are just 4 months and only 5 months for the night aligners (excluding any adjustments).